Thoughts and musings on my creative practice:

-Currently studying….
-MA Art and Science at Central Saint Martins, London.
+Art Edu….
+MA Art and Science (Distinction), Central Saint Martins, London.

 Selected exhibitions…Falling Stars at The Crypt (Jan 2019); EmbryonicA, Elthorne Studios; Metaphonica CSM, Life At The Edges, The Science Gallery; The Singularity, Athens Digital Art Festival 2018; Cosmic Perspectives, Ugly Duck; Appetite, Apiary Studios; TEDx Royal Society; TATE Modern Studio Reflex.